 Thanks for your kind words, I think gaining weight is part of the process for a lot of us.
 If that's the price I have pay for her to gain as well, so be it.
 I'm so glad I can vent my feelings here and that you all understand 😁 __________________ D became obsessed with exercise at age 9.
 Started eating 'healthy' at age 9.5.
 Restricting couple of months later.
 IP for 2 weeks at age 10.
-Slowly refed for a year and WR at age 11.
-Challenging fear foods now.
+Slowly refed for a year and WR at age 11 in March 2017.
+Challenging fear foods and behaviours now.

 Reply with quote #9

 Hi Sunshine, I haven't posted in a while because our family went through such a dark and terrible period, I was starting to feel hopeless and depressed.
 That said, I still checked this forum daily to find strength and see how others were doing.
 My 11-year-old d was diagnosed with Anorexia in mid march.
 She had lost 22 llbs. and had a heart rate of 46.
 We had an FBT therapist and got her to gain 9 back in 4 weeks and then she little by little started refusing food, and what became a nightmare turned into a living hell as she stalled on gaining, and started losing.
 Although she was medically stable, the more we stood up to the